 Grilled Artichokes are a fabulous appetizer for summer.
 You can do all the prep ahead of time.
 Just pop them on the grill right before serving.
 Grilling intensifies their wonderful flavor and the lemony aioli is the perfect companion.

-Artichokes are a great choice for entertaining.
-They feel special – because they’re delicious, somewhat mysterious, and require TLC to prepare.
+Grilled artichokes are so delicious, and they’re a great choice for entertaining.
+They’re delicious, somewhat mysterious, and require TLC to prepare.
 On the average night, I pass them by in the store and opt for something quick and easy and green to balance out dinner – a more ordinary vegetable, like broccoli or green beans.
 But when I’m looking for something exciting on the menu, I often think of them.
 Spring is peak season for harvesting artichokes and they were looking particularly good to me yesterday – too good to pass by.

 Artichokes are a type of thistle – a flowering plant that grows beautiful purple petals.
 The edible part is the bud, which must be harvested before the flower blooms.
 Inside that bud – underneath some serious armor – is a delicious treat.
 There is definitely some work involved to get to it.